hptennis/hptennis-website/md-content/coaching/suzy.md

 tournaments across the world.
 Her coaching aims to inspire and encourage both new and established players.

+**Adult Drills Group Coaching Session at the Club every Monday 6pm – 7.30pm**

 **Suzy coaches all ages and standards.**

 #### Individual lessons

-- Please contact Suzy for details
+- Please contact Suzy for full details of the coaching programme.

+Tel: 07923 482049

+Email: coach@hampdenparktennis.co.uk